youngstone/Hunting4Patents/README.md

 # Incentive

 We are in a world of inventions.
-Making inventions and making use of the inventions are key to a company's success.
+Making inventions and making use of the inventions are key to companies' success.

 US patent law grants the patent owner exclusive rights of the invention for 20 years.
 By granting the right to produce a new product without fear of competition, patents provide incentive for companies or individuals to continue developing innovative new products or services.